mbta/dotcom/docs/TESTING.md

 ### Dialyzer

+* `mix dialyzer`

 Dialyzer is a static analysis tool which looks at type information.
-We use it verify our type specifcations and make sure we're calling functions properly.
+We use it verify our type specifications and make sure we're calling functions properly.

-* `mix dialyzer` — Runs the actual type checks.

 ### Linting